 But the important thing is to pay attention to the quality.

 You can undo a lot of the benefits by buying the cheapest meat you can find.
 Instead, buy a little bit less beef but instead, make sure that it’s grass-fed.

 There’s too much bad advice getting people to only eat egg whites.
 But the fact is that the majority of the nutrients are in the egg yolks.
 These have a very high vitamin D content that your body needs to produce testosterone.

-So, unless you have sky-high cholesterol levels, add a few eggs each day.
+So, unless you have sky-high cholesterol levels, it is safe to add a few eggs to raise testosterone each day.

 4 - Fish